DerfyBoi/stellabot/README.md

 # stellabot

-completely useless and elaborate prank against my friends prank still running to this day on Google Cloud
+completely useless and elaborate prank against my friends, still running to this day on Google Cloud